sameermali/web-technologies/docker/docker.md

 ## getting started with docker
 - containers
-    Dockerfile will define what goes on in the environment inside your container (also referred as image). create save and deploy images
+  - Dockerfile will define what goes on in the environment inside your container (also referred as image). create save and deploy images
 - services
-    in a distributed application, different pieces of the app are called “services”. a service only runs one image.
-    scaling a service changes the number of container instances running that piece of software, assigning more computing resources to service in process. to define, run, and scale services with the Docker platform – just write a docker-compose.yml file.
+  - in a distributed application, different pieces of the app are called “services”. a service only runs one image. scaling a service changes the number of container instances running that piece of software, assigning more computing resources to service in process. to define, run, and scale services with the Docker platform – just write a docker-compose.yml file.
 - swarm
-    multi-container, multi-machine applications are made possible by joining multiple machines into a “Dockerized” cluster called a swarm. swarm is a group of machines that are running Docker and joined into a cluster
+  - multi-container, multi-machine applications are made possible by joining multiple machines into a “Dockerized” cluster called a swarm. swarm is a group of machines that are running Docker and joined into a cluster.
 - stack
-    a stack is a group of interrelated services that share dependencies, and can be orchestrated and scaled together. (java web app + monogdb)
+  - a stack is a group of interrelated services that share dependencies, and can be orchestrated and scaled together. (java web app + monogdb).

 ## refs
   + https://github.com/docker/labs/tree/master/developer-tools/java/